billie66/tech_doc/git/fork.md

     git branch compass
     git checkout compass

-Push all changes on the compass branch to the remote compass branch on github.
+Push all changes on the local compass branch to the remote compass branch on github.

     git push origin compass

-Check the repo on github if it has a new branch named compass.
+Check the repo on github whether it has a new branch named compass.

+Deleter the compass branch on the github:

+    git push origin :compass